oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

 http://host/service/Employees?\$expand=ReportsTo(\$levels=3)
 :::

-[]{#select-system-query-optionurl5.1.4}It is also possible to expand all declared and dynamic navigation properties using a star (`*`).
+It is also possible to expand all declared and dynamic navigation properties using a star (`*`).
 To retrieve references to all related entities use `*/$ref`, and to expand all related entities with a certain distance use the star operator with the `$levels` option.
 The star operator can be combined with explicitly named navigation properties, which take precedence over the star operator.

 The star operator does not implicitly include stream properties.